Common Table Expressions (CTEs)

 - The CTE

-avg_salarycalculates a single value. - The main query references it for filtering, making the query clearer than a nested subquery.
+avg_salarycalculates a single value. - The main query references it for filtering, making the query way clearer than a nested subquery would be.

 Example 2: Multiple CTEs